obinesto/Quiz-Game/README.md

-# A simple quiz-game model
+# A simple quiz-game model built with javascript